Treadmill Cardio Conditioning

 At 6 minutes

 Focus on breathing and a steady, controlled posture.
 Your pace should be comfortable and your body temperature should be building.
-Your hands should be in a comfortable position on the handrails, or moving alongside your body.
-Remember, the beginner treadmill cardio conditioning is designed to gradually increase the strength of the heart.
+Your hands should be in a comfortable position on the handrails or moving alongside your body.
+Remember, the beginner program is designed to gradually increase the strength of the heart.
 Do not over-exert.

 At 12 minutes

 Slow your speed to 1 mph and check your pulse.
 Your heart rate should be at 55% and 65% of your target heart rate.
-Once you have checked your heart rate, return to the treadmill cardio conditioning settings you established at the start of this workout.
+Once you have checked your heart rate, return to the settings you established at the start of this workout.

 At 16 minutes